steven-moon/personal-portfolio-mvp-catalyst-prototype/README.md

 - Replace placeholder images with your own in `public/`
 - Customize colors and styling in `tailwind.config.ts`

+### Environment Variables

+The application supports the following environment variables:

+- `VITE_USE_MOCK_DATA`: Set to `true` to use mock API data instead of real API endpoints (defaults to `true`)

+To set up environment variables:

+1. Create a `.env` file in the frontend directory (you can copy from `.env.example`)
+2. Set the variables according to your needs

 For detailed customization options, refer to the [Technical Documentation](./DOCUMENTATION.md#customization-guide).

 ## 📦 Deployment